Revulsion (Star Trek: Voyager)

 "Revulsion" is the 73rd episode of Star Trek: Voyager, the fifth episode of the fourth season.
+The episode aired on UPN on October 1, 1997.
 This is focused on an EMH (Emergency Medical Hologram; The Doctor)-like hologram on another ship, which is dealt with mostly by the Doctor and B'Elanna.
-In addition, sub-plots run their course on Voyager with other characters.
-Guest star Leland Orser plays the EMH-like hologram Dejaren on a spaceship that is encountered by Voyager.
+Guest star Leland Orser plays the hologram, Dejaren on a spaceship that is encountered by Voyager.
 Leland Orser had also played a character on Deep Space Nine.